-Kapotasana or pigeon pose is a great hip opening asana which stretches the lumbar spine and the legs and ligaments.
-It also opens the vishudi chakra/the throat chakra which is responsible for clarity of speech and freedom of expression.
+Eka pada kapotasana or one-legged pigeon pose is a great hip opening asana which stretches the lumbar spine and the legs and ligaments.
+It also opens the heart chakra/anahata which is our centre of unconditional love and self-trust and union with all.

 Start in downward dog (hands on the mat and legs are back with the whole soles of the feet on the mat)